-Sore nipples are the most common breastfeeding complication and the most common reason women give up breastfeeding (NHS, 2016a).
+Sore nipples are the most common breastfeeding complication and the most common reason women give up breastfeeding (NHS, 2019a).
 With a little breastfeeding support this can often easily be rectified.

-Breastfeeding shouldn’t be painful, so it’s important to get breastfeeding support right from the start (NHS, 2016a).
-You should be offered breastfeeding support by a midwife or breastfeeding counsellor before you leave the hospital or birth centre.
-They can show you how to position and attach your baby to your breast and explain the signs that your baby is feeding well (NHS, 2017).
+Breastfeeding shouldn’t be painful, so it’s important to get breastfeeding support right from the start (NHS, 2019a).
+Breastfeeding support should be offered by a midwife before you leave the hospital or birth centre.
+They can help you to position and attach your baby to your breast, and explain the signs that your baby is feeding well (NHS, 2019a).

-If your nipples are getting sore but you’re already home, make sure you get breastfeeding support from a midwife, health visitor or breastfeeding counsellor promptly.
+If your nipples are getting sore but you’re already home, it’s a good idea to ask for breastfeeding support from a midwife, health visitor or breastfeeding counsellor as soon as you start to notice a problem.
 They can watch you while you feed your baby and check your baby is positioned well and feeding effectively.

 You might also be able to feel when your baby is well attached.
 Your nipple should rest comfortably against the soft palate at the back of their mouth.
 If the nipple is nearer to the front of their mouth, your baby might be poorly attached.
 This can cause pinching of your nipple against the hard palate, which can cause pain.

 You can check with your local NCT group what local breastfeeding support might be available.
-You may be able to drop in to a breastfeeding support group for advice or you might be able to have an NCT breastfeeding support worker visit you at home.
+You may be able to drop in to a breastfeeding group for support or you might be able to have an NCT breastfeeding counsellor visit you at home.
 You can call the NCT support line for practical and emotional support on 0300 330 0700.

-Your midwife, health visitor or breastfeeding counsellor might also be able to help identify any other underlying issues (NHS, 2016a).
+Your midwife, health visitor or breastfeeding counsellor might be able to help identify any other underlying issues (NHS, 2019a).
 Read on to find out more…

-What other less common causes of sore nipple are there?
+What other less common causes of sore nipples are there?

 Flat or inverted nipples